project-open-data/project-open-data.github.io/federal-awards-faq.md

 A: No. Neither the E.O. nor policy change Agency obligations under any law.
 Specifically, nothing in the EO or policy compels or authorizes the disclosure of privileged information, law enforcement information, national security information, personal information, or information the disclosure of which is prohibited by law.
 For example, for contracts, information subject to the Trade Secrets Act regarding proprietary company information would be an example of data that should not be made publicly available, as would detailed vendor pricing information in many cases.
 Note that when datasets are designated as inappropriate for public release due to, for instance, issues associated with personally identifiable information, agencies should consider whether the value of the data can be increased by either (1) making the data available to a set of qualified parties (e.g. researchers) with strong legal and privacy protections, or (2) providing access to other Executive branch agencies though through inter-agency data sharing agreements.
 However, M-13-13 still requires that these types of information be inventoried in an Enterprise Data Inventory regardless of whether they are considered “open data,” which may lead to valuable internal use.
 Your agency CIO as the responsible official for implementation of the policy will have more information about any agency or program specific considerations that should be applied to data in your agency.

 ####Q8: Some of the data I collect cannot be shared publicly.
 How is this data affected by the open data policy?
 A: The open data policy is about more than just making data publicly available; it is also about managing information as a strategic asset within the enterprise.
 Even data that cannot be shared publicly should be received and stored in platform-independent, machine-readable formats whenever possible.
-In many cases, there are significant benefits to be derived from sharing data across the government, even when the data will not be publicly posted [^1] .
-As an example, detailed contract price data that can be shaerd within the government can provide a valuable touch-point as other agencies plan their procurements, but in some cases that data cannot be publicly shared.
+In many cases, there are significant benefits to be derived from sharing data across the government, even when the data will not be publicly posted (See, for instance, [OMB Memorandum M-11-02: Sharing Data While Protecting Privacy]( http://www.whitehouse.gov/sites/default/files/omb/memoranda/2011/m11-02.pdf)).
+As an example, detailed contract price data that can be shared within the government can provide a valuable touch-point as other agencies plan their procurements, but in some cases that data cannot be publicly shared.
 Similarly, data collected in conjunction with administering public benefits can be valuable to statistical agencies.

 ####Q9: Who decides whether data should be posted publicly?
-A: Program office personnel will largely be responsible for recommending whether a given data set should be made publicly available.
-As the data owners, such personnel are in the best position to determine whether privacy, national security, or other concerns would preclude public posting.
-While agency general counsel, contracting officers, and security and privacy personnel, among others, may all be involved in reviewing whether or not a given dataset can be made public, the agency CIO is the responsible official in each agency for leading the open data effort, providing leadership and guidance on implementation.
+A: Program office personnel and grant officers will largely be responsible for recommending whether a given data set should be made publicly available.
+As the data owners, such personnel and officers are in the best position to determine whether privacy, national security, or other concerns would preclude public posting.
+While agency general counsel,grant and contracting officers, and security and privacy personnel, among others, may all be involved in reviewing whether or not a given dataset can be made public, the agency CIO is the responsible official in each agency for leading the open data effort, providing leadership and guidance on implementation.

 ####Q10: Once the decision to post data publicly is made, who is responsible for doing so?
 A: The agency CIO has the primary responsibility for managing and creating an inventory of all agency datasets as part of an enterprise-wide data inventory.
 The agency CIO is also responsible for creating a public data listing, as a subset of the full inventory.
 The public data listing does not include the underlying databases, but is simply a list of all datasets (e.g. title, description, point of contact, etc.) in the agency that are public or could be made public.
 Public data listings, under M-13-13, are required to be posted at agency.gov/data pages.